US, Canada and other international registrations

 Case study – Trade Mark Direct survey finds SMEs failing to plan for international growth.

-Did you know that up to two-thirds of growing British businesses are failing to plan ahead for international expansion by failing to apply for trade marks outside countries in which they currently operate?.
-Brands at risk.
+Did you know that up to two-thirds of growing British businesses are failing to plan ahead for international expansion by failing to apply for trade marks outside countries in which they currently operate?

 Trade Mark Direct has helped many clients register trade marks in the US and Canada.
-We provide more specific details about the registration process in these countries below:
+We provide more specific details about the registration process in these countries below – please contact us for the most up to date cost estimate ([email protected]):

 United States

 Trade Mark Direct can either file your trade mark on the basis of current use in the USA or based on intention to use.
-If the mark is not yet in use in the US, you have six months from the time of registration to supply a specimen of use with an additional fee of £180.
-If you do not have it in use by the end of six months, you can request more six-month extensions up to a total of three years, paying the same fee of £180 for each extension period.
+If the mark is not yet in use in the US, you have six months from the time of registration to supply a specimen of use with an additional fee, which is dependent on the number of classes.
+If you do not have it in use by the end of six months, you can request more six-month extensions up to a total of three years, paying the same fee for each extension period.

-The estimated costs listed above include our fees, official registry fees and associate fees for filing the applications and are subject to exchange rates and official fee increases of the Trade Mark Offices of the countries concerned.
+The estimated costs listed above include our fees, official registry fees and associate fees for filing the applications and are subject to currency exchange rate fluctuations and official fee increases of the Trade Mark Offices of the countries concerned.
+The above estimated costs are exclusive of VAT.

 Canada